Is it ok for children to be exposed to pictures of non-kosher birds or bees?

 Bees are included in the Rebbe’s directive, since it’s a שרץ העוף.

-P.S. the reason that Honey is Kosher, is because is not coming from the bee it self, it’s is just stored in her body.
+P.S.
+Honey is Kosher because it’s not produced by the bee itself; it’s simply stored in its body.

 Sources: